Easiest Way to Pack for a Move – a Quick Guide

 Pack Ahead of Time

 You should start planning and sorting things well in advance.
-Start with seasonal clothes you know you won’t be wearing and things you won’t need like books, paintings, photographs, etc.
+Start with seasonal clothes you know you won’t be wearing and things you won’t need like books, paintings, photographs, and more.

 Pack Effectively and Efficiently

+First, create a packing area.
+Designate a room and clear it as much as possible so that you can put boxes and other related materials there.
 When putting things in a box, try to be efficient with space and make sure the heavier possessions are placed at the bottom.
 Heavy stuff like books should be packed in smaller boxes, as you will not be able to lift them otherwise.

 When packing kitchen drawers, you can even keep the contents inside if you add plenty of crushed paper and then wrap it and secure it with tape.
+When it comes to electronic appliances, make sure you bag the cords and remotes and tape them to the devices they belong to.

 Label Your Moving Boxes

 Labeling will save you a lot of trouble when unpacking.
 First, you need to label each of the boxes according to the rooms they belong to.
 After that, clearly designate which one is going to be unpacked first.
 For example – Kitchen, No 1, whereby No 1 would indicate things you will need immediately upon arrival.
-Then write other warnings, such as “Fragile” or “Up” and “Down.”
+Then write other warnings, such as “Fragile,” or “Up” and “Down.”
 For easier unpacking, you can even write the content on one side of the box.

-Man taping a box labeled kitchen overlay
+Man taping a box labeled kitchen

 Labeled boxes are one way to know where your stuff is